ProvableHQ/ARCs/arc-0039/README.md

 2. Records can be defined as signal records by setting the reserved field of `record_type: 1`.
 This way allowing for future record types.
 3. Users are free to explicitely define a record as legacy by issuing `record_type: 0`.
 4. All the public fields of the signal record not owned by the signer must still be accessible from within the transition.
-5. No access to any fields of a signal record not owned by the signer should be allowed.
+5. No access to any fields of a signal record not owned by the signer must be allowed.
 Thus only the existence of the signal record is checked - if user can not provide one, the transaction must be rejected.
 6. All other operations of signal records are the same as of legacy record types.